 - Deadpan Snarker: While his erstwhile houseguests are no slouches themselves in the smart aleck department, Sullivan stands out by holding his own against these ageless, carnivorous, merciless beings by sheer virtue of sarcasm alone.

-- Did You Just Flip Off Cthulhu?: Considering that all the Kivouackians could arguably qualify for Cthulhu status, and he spends the vast majority of his time tossing insults at them, pretty much every single interaction he has with the Kivouackians would qualify as this.
-Especially given that not only does he not tone things down around Helgan, who could quite easily crush him like a bug if she wanted to, but directs most of his insults in reference to the fact that she's so huge.Helgan: Will I be granted my proper station in the city?
+- Did You Just Flip Off Cthulhu?: Considering that all the Kivouackians could arguably qualify for Cthulhu status, and he spends the vast majority of his time tossing insults at them, this is pretty much his entire daily routine.
+Especially given that all of his "houseguests", the one he appears to have the very worst relationship with is Helgan, who could quite easily crush him like a bug if she wanted to.Helgan: Will I be granted my proper station in the city?
 I expect so.Sullivan: If all goes well, I'm inclined to fuckin' agree with ya!
 I don't want ya in my forest any longer than I need to!
-You sat on the new shoots, they're not growin' back, ya big fuckin' cunt!
+You sat on the new shoots!
+They're not growin' back, ya big fuckin' cunt!

 - First-Name Basis / Last-Name Basis: He's only ever called "Sullivan" by the Kivouachians, which is equally plausible as a given or family name.
 But as his home is specifically referred to as the "Croft estate", his name could be Sullivan Croft note .